darchr/riscv-validation/README.md

 compile the benchmarks.
     ```sh
     git clone https://github.com/darchr/riscv-validation.git

     cd riscv-validation/microbench
     make RISCV -j4

     cd ../microbenchmarks
     make -j4
     ```
-    Alternatively, microbench suite can be built with a cross compiler by passing in the name of the cross compiler binary to `make` variable CC\_RISCV.
+    Alternatively, benchmarks can be built with a cross compiler by passing in the name of the cross compiler binary to `make` variables `CC_RISCV` for microbench and `CC` for microbenchmarks.
     ```sh
     cd riscv-validation/microbench
     CC_RISCV=riscv64-linux-gnu-gcc make RISCV

+    cd ../microbenchmarks
+    CC=riscv64-linux-gnu-gcc make
     ```

 Setup is now complete.
 Instructions for gathering data from hardware and gem5